nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/tracking.md

 ```

 See the API reference for {class}`nipoppy.workflows.PipelineTracker` for more information on optional arguments (they correspond to the ones for the [CLI](<project:../cli_reference/track.md>)).

+## Next steps

+If some participants/sessions have failed processing or have not been run yet, they should be [run again](./processing.md).

+Once the entire dataset has been processed with a pipeline, [Nipoppy extractors](./extraction.md) can be used to obtain analysis-ready imaging-derived phenotypes (IDPs).